seungjoohan/stock-prediction-system/README.md

 This is a personal project to build the system that systematically parse stock data, train the model, and deploy the app using Streamlit.

-I am focusing on learning ML system architecture, I will not focus on training the accurate model.
+As I am focusing on learning ML system architecture, I will focus on model production than training very accurate model.

+Let's use TSLA, AAPL, GOOG.

 ## Run Streamlit app